badalsingh91461/Mechanical-Testing-and-Analysis-of-Mild-Steel-Bar/README.md

-# Experiment 1 – Tension Test
+# Experiment 1 – Tensile Test

 ## Aim
 To determine the tensile strength and mechanical properties of a specimen using a Universal Testing Machine (UTM).